XunOuyang/LeetCode_LintCode/Binary_Search/README.md

     return -1;
 ```

-Find first element in an array:
+Find first element which equals to the target in an array:
 In this case, obvious we cannot just return nums[mid] which equal to the target because duplicates might exist.
 ```
 int find(vector<int>& nums, int target) {